meeb/django-distill/README.md

 ### Internationalization

 Internationalization is only supported for URLs, page content is unable to be dynamically translated.
-By default your site will be generated using the `LANGUAGE_CODE` value in your `settings.py`.
+By default, your site will be generated using the `LANGUAGE_CODE` value in your `settings.py`.
 If you also set `settings.USE_I18N` to `True` then set other language codes in your `settings.DISTILL_LANGUAGES` value and register URLs with `i18n_patterns(...)` then your site will be generated in multiple languges.